Post title or brief description

 Full-masted replica 16th-century caravel moored at a riverside quay on a clear day

-Moored at the riverside in front of the old customs building is the Nau Quinhentista, a full-scale replica of a 16th-century Portuguese carrack.
-The original Samuel & Filhos shipyards operated on this exact stretch of river until 1993, so the replica was built on the same ground by the same craft traditions and anchored here in 2007.
-The vessel is 27.5 metres long.
-Below deck you find the crew quarters, navigational charts, cargo holds, and life-size figures of the captain, pilot, chaplain, and gunner.
-Standing on deck and looking out toward the river mouth and the Atlantic beyond is the moment the scale of the ambition becomes briefly legible.
-People left from here to go to Africa, Asia, and the Americas, in boats this size, on that sea.
+Below deck you find crew quarters, navigational charts, cargo holds, and life-size figures of the captain, pilot, chaplain, and gunner.
+Standing on deck and looking out toward the river mouth and the Atlantic beyond is the moment the scale of the ambition also becomes briefly legible.
+People left from here for Africa, Asia, and the Americas, in boats this size, on that sea.

-The Alfândega Régia museum occupies the 15th-century royal customs building directly opposite.
+The Alfândega Régia museum occupies the 15th-century royal customs building directly opposite the moored replica.
 The permanent exhibition covers Portuguese navigation, the history of customs operations in Vila do Conde, and wooden shipbuilding techniques.
-Between the museum and the replica, the harbour area gives you several hours of coherent maritime history.
-In the early morning the fishing dock has its own pace: nets being sorted, boats idling back in from the river mouth, the smell of brine and diesel.
-At dusk the light on the Ave turns the water copper and the convent catches the last of it from above.
+Between the museum and the carrack, the harbour area gives you several hours of coherent maritime history without needing to move far.

 Wide coastal promenade beside a stone fort wall with a beach bar terrace